Many women crave instant noodles during pregnancy but are concerned about how safe it is for their baby’s health.

 2. Can I eat Hakka noodles during pregnancy?

 Yes.
 You can eat Hakka noodles during pregnancy occasionally.
-The monosodium glutamate or MSG in Hakka noodles will not harm you or your baby unless the quantity you eat is limited.
+The monosodium glutamate or MSG in Hakka noodles will not harm you or your baby unless you eat the noodles in large amounts.

-3. Why do I crave noddles during pregnancy?
+3. Why do I crave noodles during pregnancy?

 According to experts, pregnant women experience cravings for several reasons, such as hormonal changes, a heightened sense of smell and taste, and nutritional deficiencies (5).
 These changes during pregnancy can trigger cravings for different foods, including noodles.

-Instant noodles have gained popularity and are now a frequent meal in many households.
+Instant noodles have gained popularity and are now a frequent meal in many households. but when it comes to pregnancy cravings, it’s important to consider the concept of healthy eating.
 Pregnancy cravings may make a woman crave instant noodles, but one may wonder if it is safe to eat them.
 While it may be in the best interest of pregnant women to avoid eating unhealthy foods such as instant noodles, you can seek your doctor’s permission to indulge in small quantities and satiate your craving.
 In addition, you can make it healthier by adding freshly chopped vegetables and limiting the oil or salt added to them.